 Ask me what my favorite sweet flavor is and I will always say coffee.
 There is something about it that I just cant get enough of.
-Like these chocolate chunk coffee cookies, coffee blondies, or coffee frosting that is good on just about any cake recipe.
+I have a ton of coffee recipe ideas on my site too!
+This 5 star rated coffee frosting and this caramel iced coffee recipe are reader favorites!

 Why you’ll love this recipe

-If you’re a serious coffee lover, you’ll love that there is coffee baked into every part of this cheesecake.
-I’m talking in the graham cracker crust, in the filling, and then decorated on top with more chocolate covered espresso beans.
+- If you’re a serious coffee lover, you’ll love that there is coffee baked into every part of this coffee flavored cheesecake.

 What kind of coffee to use